 We get this question all the time: Why should I pay thousands of dollars for a medical-grade monitor to interpret medical images if I can buy a very nice-looking commercial-grade, off-the-shelf (COTS) monitor at the local computer store?
-We’ve boiled down this argument down to six important reasons based on critical arguments that are hopefully simple to understand and explain to your fellow radiologists or administrators who have little technical background.
+We’ve boiled this argument down to six important reasons based on critical arguments that are hopefully simple to understand and explain to your fellow radiologists or administrators who have little technical background.

 A commercial-grade monitor doesn't show all of the critical anatomical information radiologists need to diagnose medical conditions with the greatest accuracy and confidence.

 As the name implies, COTS monitors are intended for office automation, to display documents to appear like a printed page.
 Therefore, performance attributes are weighted heavily to being as bright as possible so that text is easily resolved with minimal eyestrain.

 Commercial displays attain maximum luminance long before the graphic card input reaches its maximum input value.
 Remember that a typical graphics card can display 256 different input values, each representing a distinct piece of valuable diagnostic information.
 COTS monitors have been observed to max out on brightness at an input value as low as 200, which means that values 201 to 255 are mapped to the same luminance value.
 As a result, 20 percent of all the data is cropped or simply eliminated.

 By contrast, medical-grade monitors are calibrated to map each individual distinct pixel into something you can detect rather than following the natural response of a graphics card output.
 Unfortunately, it’s normal for the natural COTS monitor response—uncorrected to the Digital Imaging and Communications in Medicine (DICOM) standard—to yield the same luminance value (measured) for multiple sequential values.
 For example, flat spots in the response curve are especially obvious in the low range of input values, such as the first 160 of 256 values.